OSHAA 30-Hours Professional Diploma in Cardiovascular Health

 The OSHAA 30-Hours Professional Diploma in Cardiovascular Health is designed for participants seeking to enhance their knowledge and skills in the prevention, recognition, and management of cardiovascular conditions.
 It is ideal for:

-• Public health practitioners and health educators focused on community health and wellness
+• Public health practitioners working on community health programs targeting cardiovascular disease prevention.

 This diploma offers a solid foundation for those committed to improving outcomes in cardiovascular health through a multidisciplinary, preventive, and patient-centred approach.